 Employees who have “work-at-home” jobs are becoming more and more common.
 Many of the largest companies in the nation, such as Apple and IBM offer work-at-home opportunities, or telecommuting, to potential candidates and current employees as well.
-Working at home has given employees more opportunities to create their own schedules and have more flexibility with their day.
+Working from home has given employees more opportunities to create their own schedules and have more flexibility with their day.

-This begs the question, then, what happens if a work-at-home employee is injured sometime during the work day?
+This begs the question, then, what happens if a work-at-home employee is injured sometime during the workday?
 Is the employer still legally liable?

 How Do the Courts Handle These Cases?

 Telecommuters have an added set of challenges when these cases are brought to court.
 A judge will also need to consider the nature of the employee’s work and situation.
 There may need to be an investigation into the employee’s surroundings where they work.